intelligent-soft-robots/learning_table_tennis_from_scratch/hp_optim/README.md

     config.<config_file>.<parameter_name>

-E.g. to overwrite the parameters "num_hidden" in the config file that is given for "ppo_config" in the template file (see above), the name would be
+E.g. to overwrite the parameters "num_hidden" in the config file that is given for "rl_config" in the template file (see above), the name would be

-    config.ppo_config.num_hidden
+    config.rl_config.num_hidden

 ### Configuring number of reruns and retries